There are many different ways to tour Stanley Park and see all it has to offer!

 A great way to see exactly what you want in Stanley Park is to take a private tour.
 There are tour companies that offer tours in small vans and that customize their tours based on the participants.
 We recommend a few companies if you click for more details.

 The easiest and most common route is to run all the way around Stanley Park on the Stanley Park Seawall.
-From the start of the seawall at Coal Harbour all the way around Stanley Park to English Bay is over 9km.
+From the start of the seawall at Coal Harbour all the way around Stanley Park to English Bay is just over 9km (5.5 miles).